 This is the foundational practice, allowing each picture to predictably, unshakably move through development and into production and distribution.

-Each Engages US and International Territory Distribution Relationships for Each Picture During its Development.
+Each Engages US and International Territory Distribution Relationships for Each Project During its Development.

 Internal greenlights are confirmed first with a US studio and subsequently with a major distributor in each major international territory.
 These confirmations are crucial in each picture’s development and the beginning of highly beneficial creative and marketing collaboration.